If you are attempting to lose a significant amount of weight, I highly recommend implementing a strategy involving diet breaks.

 The obvious benefit of this is that it can help with maintaining a higher metabolic rate, but other reasons I use it is because:

-1) It helps you mentally since it reduces yourfeelings of restriction – which are bound to happen if you lose 0.5-1kg a week for >10 weeks.
+1) It helps you mentally since it reduces your feelings of restriction.
+These feelings are bound to happen if you lose 0.5-1kg a week for >10 weeks.

-2) It helps get you into a mindset of what maintaining their weight will feel like when you finally reach your goal, which is reassuring.
-When you change your weight significantly, you will almost always have a fear in the back of your mind that you won’t be able to adjust to eating “normally” again.
+2) It helps get you into a mindset of what maintaining your weight will feel like when you finally reach your goal.
+This can be is reassuring.
+When you change your weight significantly, you will almost always have a fear that you won’t be able to adjust to eating “normally” again.

-3) It helps shift your mindset towards fueling to aid in your training/exercise habits, as well as meeting micronutrient requirements that might have been more difficult to hit in a calorie deficit.
+3) It helps shift your mindset.
+For example, you might focus more on fueling yourself for your training/exercise habits.
+Or you could also focus on meeting micronutrient requirements that might have been more difficult to hit in a calorie deficit.

 It is difficult to implement this with people who aren’t tracking calories (aka most people attempting to lose weight).
 That being said, it is still worthwhile to attempt in some way.

 There are so many ways to implement a diet break and there is also a lot more research on this topic coming out in the near future, which is exciting!

 Currently, my opinion on how to practically implement diet breaks without tracking calories is to modify variables such as increasing meal sizes, adding more carbohydrates, or adding in snacks that were previously excluded because they are slightly higher calorie.